Hakka people: Political and military leadership

 Liao Zhongkai and Deng Keng were Sun Yat-sen's main advisors on financial and military matters respectively.
-A big majority of the soldiers in the Guangdong Army (粵軍) were Hakkas.
-Other Hakkas for example, Eugene Chen, was an outstanding foreign minister in the 1920s.
+A big majority of the soldiers in the Guangdong Army (粵軍) were Hakka.

+Other Hakka people for example, Eugene Chen, was an outstanding foreign minister in the 1920s.
 Some of the best of Nationalist China generals: Chen Mingshu, Chen Jitang, Xue Yue, Zhang Fakui, and Luo Zhuoying amongst many others are Hakka as well.

-The Hakka occupied communist Bases reached a peak of more than 30,000 square kilometres and a population that numbered more than three million, covering mostly Hakka areas of two provinces: Jiangxi and Fujian.
+The Hakka-occupied communist bases reached a peak of more than 30,000 square kilometres and a population that numbered more than three million, covering mostly Hakka areas of Jiangxi and Fujian provinces.
 The Hakka city of Ruijin was the capital of the republic.

-When it was overrun in 1934 by the Nationalist army in the Fifth of its Encirclement campaigns, the Communists began their famous Long March with 86,000 soldiers, of which more than 70% were Hakkas.
+When it was overrun in 1934 by the Nationalist army in the Fifth of its Encirclement campaigns, the Communists began their famous Long March with 86,000 soldiers, of which more than 70% were Hakka people.
 The Fifth Encirclement Campaign was led by Nationalist Hakka general, Xue Yue.
 During the retreat, the Communists managed to strike a deal with the Hakka warlord controlling Guangdong province, Chen Jitang, to let them pass through Guangdong without a fight.
 When the People's Liberation Army had its rank structure from 1955 to 1964, the highest number of generals, totalling 54, came from the small Hakka county of Xingguo in Jiangxi province.
 The county had also previously produced 27 Nationalist generals.
 Xingguo county is thus known as the Generals' County.

-During the same period, there were 132 Hakkas out of 325 generals in Jiangxi, 63 Hakkas out of 83 generals in Fujian, and 8 Hakkas out of 12 generals in Guangdong respectively, not mentioning those from Guangxi, Sichuan and Hunan.
+During the same period, there were 132 Hakka out of 325 generals in Jiangxi, 63 Hakka out of 83 generals in Fujian, and 8 Hakka out of 12 generals in Guangdong respectively, not mentioning those from Guangxi, Sichuan and Hunan.
 The number could have been significantly higher if the majority of the personnel who started the Long March had not perished before reaching its destination.
 Only less than 7,000 of the original 86,000 personnel had survived it.

 Prominent Hakka communist leaders include: Marshal Zhu De, the founder of the Red Army, later known as the People's Liberation Army; Ye Ting, Commander-in-chief, New Fourth Army, one of the two main Chinese communist forces fighting the Japanese during the World War II (the other main communist force, Eighth Route Army, was commanded by Zhu De); Marshal Ye Jianying, governor of Guangdong; and Hu Yaobang, where the memorial for his funeral sparked off a pro-democracy movement which led to the Tiananmen Square protests in 1989.
 In Guangdong, China's most prosperous province, the "Hakka clique" (客家帮) has consistently dominated the provincial government.
 Guangdong's Hakka governors include Ye Jianying, Ding Sheng, Ye Xuanping and Huang Huahua.